Generalized Crossover in Interacting Fermions within the Low-Energy Expansion

 On the other hand, there are of course various differences between ultracold Fermi gases and pure neutron matter such as non-locality of the interaction.
 The most important difference is the magnitude of an effective range $r_{\rm e}$.
 While $r_{\rm e}$ in ultracold Fermi gases near a broad Feshbach resonance is negligible, that in neutron matter given by $r_{\rm e}=2.8$ fm~\cite{AV18} largely affects system's properties even around the subnuclear density \cite{Pieter1}.
 On the other hand, a narrow Feshbach resonance in ultracold atoms gives a large and {\it negative} effective range~\cite{Hazlett}.
-Since $r_{\rm e}$ is directly related to the phase shift $\delta(\bm{p})$ ($\bm{p}$ is the momentum), one can expect that the negative (positive) effective range induces a strong (weak) attraction~\cite{Andrenacci,Fregoso,Parish,Ho,Pieter1,Musolino}.
+Since $r_{\rm e}$ is directly related to the phase shift $\delta(\bm{p})$ (where $\bm{p}$ is the momentum), one can expect that the negative (positive) effective range induces a strong (weak) attraction~\cite{Andrenacci,Fregoso,Parish,Ho,Pieter1,Musolino}.
 In this sense, a natural question arises: {\it How does the superfluid transition behave if one arbitrarily changes the effective range?}

-The purpose of this Letter is to answer this question and show that another crossover of the superfluid phase transition from the BCS pairing to the molecular BEC occurs when changing the effective range $r_{\rm e}$.
-For this purpose, we use the Nozi\`{e}res-Schmitt-Rink (NSR) theory~\cite{Nozieres,SadeMelo,Ohashi2,Ohashi3} which is a standard approach to describe the BCS-BEC-crossover physics in the presence of strong pairing fluctuations.
+The purpose of this work is to answer this question and show that another crossover of the superfluid phase transition from the BCS pairing to the molecular BEC occurs when changing the effective range $r_{\rm e}$.
+We address the superfluid critical temperature $T_{\rm c}$, which is one of the most important topics not only in cold atom physics but also in nuclear physics (for review, see Ref.~\cite{Page}).
+For this purpose, we use the Nozi\`{e}res-Schmitt-Rink (NSR) theory~\cite{Nozieres,SadeMelo,Ohashi2,Ohashi3} which is a promising approach to describe the BCS-BEC-crossover physics in the presence of strong pairing fluctuations.